What Is an Appraisal?

-Getting a home is the most serious financial decision some people may ever consider.
-It doesn't matter if a main residence, an additional vacation property or one of many rentals, purchasing real property is a detailed transaction that requires multiple parties to make it all happen.
+A home purchase is the most important transaction some people could ever encounter.
+It doesn't matter if a main residence, a second vacation property or one of many rentals, the purchase of real property is a detailed financial transaction that requires multiple parties to see it through.

-It's likely you are familiar with the parties having a role in the transaction.
-The most recognizable person in the transaction is the real estate agent.
-Then, the lender provides the money needed to bankroll the transaction.
-And the title company sees to it that all details of the sale are completed and that the title is clear to transfer from the seller to the purchaser.
+It's likely you are familiar with the parties taking part in the transaction.
+The real estate agent is the most recognizable person in the transaction.
+Next, the bank provides the money needed to bankroll the exchange.
+The title company ensures that all aspects of the exchange are completed and that the title is clear to transfer from the seller to the purchaser.

-So, what party makes sure the real estate is worth the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the value of the real estate is in line with the amount being paid?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Property Valuation Group will ensure, you as an interested party, are informed.

-To ascertain an accurate status of the property, it's our duty to first perform a thorough inspection.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed exist and are in the shape a reasonable person would expect them to be.
-To ensure the stated square footage is accurate and document the layout of the property, the inspection often requires creating a sketch of the floorplan.
-Most importantly, we look for any obvious features - or defects - that would affect the value of the property.
+Our first task at Property Valuation Group is to inspect the property to determine its true status.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are there and are in the condition a typical buyer would expect them to be.
+To make sure the stated size of the property is accurate and illustrate the layout of the house, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the property.

-Here, we use information on local building costs, the cost of labor and other elements to calculate how much it would cost to replace the property being appraised.
-This estimate commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where we gather information on local building costs, the cost of labor and other elements to derive how much it would cost to construct a property comparable to the one being appraised.
+This estimate often sets the upper limit on what a property would sell for.
+It's also the least used method.

-Appraisers become very familiar with the neighborhoods in which they work.
-They thoroughly understand the value of certain features to the residents of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property in question.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers become very familiar with the subdivisions in which they work.
+They thoroughly understand the value of certain features to the people of that area.
+Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the subject being appraised.
+Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 Valuation Using the Income Approach